Stewart Park (Ithaca, New York): Revitalization

 In 2011, the Friends of Stewart Park began wide-ranging rehabilitation and restoration for Stewart Park.
 This effort began with the renovation of the Mayor Stewart Memorial Flagpole garden and clean up of the Picnic Pavilion and Wharton Building Since that time, Friends of Stewart Park in partnership with the City of Ithaca, have led a major revitalization effort including reconstruction of the small Tea Pavilion, restoration of the Picnic Pavilion, carousel, Fuertes swan pond overlook, roof replacements on the Wharton Building and Cascadilla Boathouse, and many smaller improvements throughout the park.
 Aside from restoring the past, Friends of Stewart Park is enhancing the park for the future.
 In 2020 the organization completed a new accessible playground.
+In 2021, a year-round restroom was completed.
 Further planned improvements include a new splash pad, added restrooms, and the creation of the Wharton Studio Museum and Park Visitor Center with a cafe.